Coverage Error Optimal Confidence Intervals for Local Polynomial Regression: Optimizing Interval Estimation in Practice

-A natural choice in practice is to minimize the constant portion of the coverage error of \eqref{eqn:something}:
+A natural way of choosing the constant $H$ in practice is to minimize the constant portion of the coverage error of \eqref{eqn:something rbc}.
+Plugging in $h_\RBC = H n^{-\eta_\RBC}$ and factoring out the rate we get

-It is straightforward to give a data-driven version of $\h_\RBC$, we need only to select the constant term.
-For this, we implement a direct plug-in rule by forming estimates of the known terms of coverage error.
-We defer the details to the supplement, but because the functions are known it is straightforward to implement $\hat{\w}_{4,\RBC,\f}(z_{\alpha/2})$, $\hat{\w}_{5,\RBC,\f}(z_{\alpha/2})$, and $\hat{\w}_{6,\RBC,\f}(z_{\alpha/2})$, as well as an estimate of the bias constant, $\bctrbcHat$.
+It is straightforward to give a data-driven version of $H_\RBC$, and therefore of $\h_\RBC$, because all quantities involved can be estimated.
+We defer the details to the supplement to conserve space.
+In a nutshell, plug-in estimators can be constructed, denoted by $\hat{\w}_{4,\RBC,\f}$, $\hat{\w}_{5,\RBC,\f}$ and $\hat{\w}_{6,\RBC,\f}$, as well as an estimate of the bias constant, $\bctrbcHat$.
 We then numerically solve

-Because this bandwidth depends on the specific data-generating process $\f$, we view it as a rule-of-thumb implementation for minimax optimality.
+Because this bandwidth depends on the specific data-generating process $\f$, we view it as a rule-of-thumb implementation.

-Inference optimal bandwidths as a notion are not new to the literature but, to our knowledge, these are the first choices for local polynomial inference on derivatives, and which are shown to be minimax rate optimal.
+As discussed above, we can also seek for a shorter interval (more power) by sacrificing coverage error (size control).
+Interval length \eqref{eqn:il length} is reduced for larger bandwidths, meaning smaller exponents $\eta$.
+Corollary \ref{cor:ce}, or Equation \eqref{eqn:something rbc} specifically, shows that the smallest $\eta$ (i.e., the slowest vanishing bandwidth) such that the coverage of $\irbc(n^{-\eta})$ to be (uniformly) asymptotically correct is $\eta > (1/(1 + 2 \az)$, where recall that $\az = p+3$ for interior points with $p-\v$ odd and $\az = p+2$ otherwise.
+Therefore, taking $\h = H n^{-\eta}$ for any $\eta > (1/(1 + 2 \az)$ and $H>0$ results in the ideal interval given these preferences over coverage error and length.

+This same idea can be extended to accomplish a \emph{trade-off} between coverage error and length.
+Researchers may want to have an interval that is closer to nominal level, and therefore may be concerned that in finite samples an interval with coverage error only known to obey $r_\RBC = o(1)$ will not be satisfactory.
+We can therefore take $\h_\TO = H_\TO n^{-\eta_\TO}$ for some $\eta_\TO \in (1/(1 + 2 \az) , \eta_\RBC]$.
+Note that if $\eta > \eta_\RBC$ (i.e.\ $\h = o(\h_\RBC)$), both the rate of coverage error decay and interval length contraction can be improved.
+There is no well-defined optimal choice in this range of asymptotically valid options, as the choice must reflect each researcher's preference for length vs.\ coverage error.
+This range does not depend on $\v$, even though the resulting length will, see \eqref{eqn:il length}.
+This may affect how the researcher wishes to trade off the two quantities.
+The endpoints of the range for $\eta_\TO$ represent preferences for only optimizing coverage error or only length.

+To select the constant for this trade off, $H_\TO$, note first that for $\eta < \eta_\RBC$ the middle term of the coverage error \eqref{eqn:something rbc} is dominant.
+This term, $n ^{ 1 - \eta_\TO(1+2\az)} \big\{ 2 \bct^2 \w_{5,\ti,\f} \big\}$, shares the rate of the scaled, squared bias.
+Therefore, it is natural to balance this against the square of interval length, to match the trade off that $\h_\TO$ represents.
+The feasible choice of this constant, $\hat{H}_\TO$, will also be a direct plug-in rule that uses the estimators above and a pilot version of $\shatrbc^2$, as well a researcher's choice of weight $\mathcal{H} \in (0,1)$ capturing their trade off between the two.
+Put altogether, we can then set